AusDTO/dta-website/_posts/2017-08-03-gavin-slater-aiia.md

 **Relationships with the private sector**

-As I think about these 5 priorities, I have an overall ambition to see a significant step up in public–private partnerships and participation.
+As I think about these five priorities, I have an overall ambition to see a significant step up in public–private partnerships and participation.

 I’ve spoken a couple of times now with the AIIA about how we can formalise a partnership with the AIIA --- how we can work more closely together to find solutions, share knowledge and ideas, and uplift skills capability.